Skip to main content

 Reference Measurement System for Urine Albumin

-Urine albumin is a major diagnostic and prognostic biomarker of kidney disease.
-Accurate and precise clinical results of urine albumin is important for the diagnosis and management of kidney disease.
-To support the accuracy and global comparability of clinical urine albumin results, NIST has partnered with the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Laboratory Working Group (LWG) and the International Federation of Clinical Chemistry (IFCC) Working Group for the Standardization of Albumin Assays in Urine (WG-SAU) to develop a reference measurement system for urine albumin.
-NIST has developed a series of higher-order reference materials and a measurement procedure to build the global reference measurement system and, ultimately, to support the confidence of clinical decisions for kidney disease.
+To enhance the accuracy and global comparability of clinical urine albumin results, the National Institute of Standards and Technology (NIST) has partnered with The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Laboratory Working Group (LWG) and The International Federation of Clinical Chemistry (IFCC) Working Group for the Standardization of Albumin Assays in Urine (WG-SAU) to establish a reference measurement system for urine albumin.
+NIST is leading the effort to develop the foundational components of the urine albumin reference measurement system: a series of higher-order certified reference materials and a reference measurement procedure.
+This work lays the foundation for building global confidence in clinical results for kidney disease diagnosis and management.

 Major Accomplishments